 On impact, the polystyrene beads crush to absorb the energy.
 This is why helmets are really only good for one impact and why it is recommended that should a helmet be involved in an accident, you replace it as the EPS liner doesn’t repair or blow back up, thus leaving a weak spot in the helmet.

 When helmets have composite shells on the outside, in the various shell sizes the EPS liner will be adapted to different thicknesses too for the best protection.
 On cheaper helmets, the EPS liner is standard like the shell, and it is the comfort liner that is thicker or thinner to determine size.

 This can mean a person with a large head will wear a helmet with thinner EPS relative to their size/weight and thus not have the best protection in the event of an accident.

 In some cases, the EPS liner is cut into by the manufacturer for the helmet to receive features like internal sun visors or headsets.
 However, Arai has refused to fit an internal visor on the basis that they have concern that it interferes with the integrity of the EPS.

-The other type of motorcycle helmet padding material is the comfort liner when adheres to the EPS liner.
+The other type of motorcycle helmet padding material is the comfort liner which adheres to the EPS liner.
 This has no real safety features and is solely comfort-based.